gewuerzgurke84/pfSense-dynamicNptAddress/README.md

 # pfSense-dynamicNptAddress

 # Purpose
 I would like to provide IPv6 ULA addresses for several services to internal clients (e.g. IPv6 DNS Server).
 Unfortunetely my ISP changes my IPv6 prefix on a regular basis, thus I cannot use public GUA addresses to hand out to the clients.
-I decided to use [pfSense NPTv6](https://docs.netgate.com/pfsense/en/latest/nat/npt.html) feature to allow mapping between ULA and GUA addresses.
+I decided to use [pfSense NPTv6](https://docs.netgate.com/pfsense/en/latest/nat/npt.html) feature to allow mapping between ULA and GUA addresses. pfSense is currently unable to adjust NPTv6 mappings to  handle dynamic prefixes:
-There is already a feature request open but I don't know in which version pfSense NPT can handle dynamic prefixes (and accept the reality in Germany at least):
 - https://redmine.pfsense.org/issues/4881

 # Implementation